JenmirGH/dungeondraft_data_maker/README.md

 # dungeondraft_data_maker
-A small program for windows I put together to create the data files for walls or simple tilesets or a list of properly formated labels to put into the tag file.
+A small program for windows I put together to create the data files for walls or simple tilesets or a list of properly formated labels to put into the tag file because I couldn't find a program for the wall and tileset files.

 If you are looking for a more advanced tool to label your objects [EightBitz's / Dungeondraft-Custom-Tags](https://github.com/EightBitz/Dungeondraft-Custom-Tags) does it all with a very nice GUI, however I couldn't find any better program to do the wall and tileset files so I made my own.